rob-myers/rob-myers.github.io/articles/objective.md

 ## Objective

 We are going to create a **video game**.
-Unusually, we'll
+Unusually,
-(a) describe the process in detail,
+(a) we'll describe the process in detail,
-(b) use everyday web development techniques,
+(b) we'll use everyday web development techniques.
-(c) focus on Game AI.

 What kind of game?
 > A [top-down](https://en.wikipedia.org/wiki/Video_game_graphics#Top-down_perspective) adventure game.